 Taverna is an open source and domain-independent Workflow Management System – a suite of tools used to design and execute scientific workflows and aid in silico experimentation.

-Taverna has been created by the myGrid team and funded through the OMII-UK.
-The project has guaranteed funding till 2014.
+Taverna has been created by the myGrid team and is currently funded though FP7 projects BioVeL, SCAPE and Wf4Ever.

-- Access to local and remote resources and analysis tools, Web and grid services; 3500+ service s available on start up
+- Access to local tools/scripts and remote resources and analysis tools, Web and grid services

 - Not restricted to predetermined services – rapid incorporation of new services without coding